Belgian Art & Diplomacy

 Positioning, collection profile and collaboration

 The art collection of the FPS Foreign Affairs can be described as a semi-public corporate collection open to everyone.
 It is a collection that is part of the Belgian State.
-The collection belongs alongside the collections of other federal ministries and federal scientific institutions, collection managing institutions (Parliaments, Universities, Royal Palace, etc.), corporate collections (financial institutions), museums, art centers and art halls.
+The collection belongs alongside the collections of other federal ministries and federal scientific institutions, collection managing institutions (Parliaments, Universities, Royal Palace, etc.), corporate collections (financial institutions), museums and art centers.
 The management of the collection is most comparable to that of the Ministries of Foreign Affairs of other countries.
 Here are a few examples: Ireland; Italy; the Netherlands; United Kingdom; US State Department.

-The management of the art collection focuses on four core tasks: inventory & documentation, collection, conservation and management and finally presentation.
+The management of the art collection focuses on four core tasks: inventory & documentation, collecting, conservation and restoration and finally presentation.
 Brussels, and more specifically the art heritage department, defines the policy.

 The collection has been organically building up since the creation of the Belgian State in 1830.
 Since then, and especially after the Second World War, diplomatic missions abroad have been opened.
 Nowadays, some 240 buildings are scattered around the world.

 The art heritage includes at least 4500 works, some 600 paintings, some 500 tapestries, some 3000 works on paper and some 200 sculptures, from the 16th century to the present day.
 More recently, other media have been added, such as photography, mixed media, installations and videos and in situ works.
 Almost all works of art are on permanent display.
 Sometimes they temporarily come to Brussels for restoration or for shipment to another destination.
 New acquisitions focus on contemporary art, mainly Belgian art as well as - after prospection - local artists.
 They work on a project basis.
-The external art purchasing and advisory committee plays a role in both the prospection and validation phase.
+The external art purchasing and advisory committee, with external experts and internal members of the organisation, plays a role in both the prospection and validation phase.
 The final results are the "curated embassies and residences".
 To get an idea of the collection, the names of 100 contemporary artists whose work is included in the collection of the FPS Foreign Affairs follow:

 Francis Alÿs - Nobuyoshi Araki - Carla Arocha-Abel Auer - Virginie Bailly - Sammy Baloji - Charlotte Beaudry - Charif Benhelima - Marcel Berlanger - Lieve Blancquaert - Guy Bleus - Delphine Boël - Sébastien Bonin - Mon Colonel & Spit - Berlinde De Bruyckere - Celine Butaye - Patrick Van Caeckenbergh - Sarah Carlier - Fia Cielen - David Claerbout - Sara Conti - Delphine Deguislage - Carl De Keyzer - Edith Dekyndt - Colin Delfosse - Ronny Delrue - Wim Delvoye - Alfred d’Ursel - Fred Eerdekens - Hadassah Emmerich - Thierry Falisse - Michel François - Lara Gasparotto - Kaif Ghaznavi -Tina Gillen - Shilpa Gupta - Mona Hatoum - Kati Heck - Ann Veronica Janssens - Viviane Joakim - Reina Saina Kallat - Nikita Kadan - Eddy Kamuanga Ilunga - Anish Kapoor -Marin Kasimir - Jean Katambayi Mukendi - Anne-Mie Van Kerckhoven - An-Sofie Kesteleyn - Aglaia Konrad - Sophie Kuijken - Marie-Jo Lafontaine - Sophie Langhor - Corinne Lecot - Elisabeth Lecourt - Namsa Leuba - Emilio Lopez Menchereo - Mark Luyten - Sarah Van Marcke - Cécile Massart - Michäel Matthys - Marcelo Moscheta - Aimé Mpane - Johan Muyle - Maryam Najd - Otobong Nkanga - Aimé Ntakayica - Sophie Nys - Hans Op de Beeck - Goedele Peeters - Max Pinckers - Marina Pinsky - Tinka Pittoors - Benoît Platéus - Marie-Françoise Plissart - Bernard Queeckers - Kelly Schacht - Georges Senga - Stefan Serneels - Helmut Stallaerts - Bart Stolle - Elly Strik - Walter Swennen - Johan Tahon - Pascale Marthine Tayou - Ana Torfs - Luc Tuymans - Sarah Vanagt - Koen van den Broek - Maarten vanden Eynde - Carole Vanderlinden - Catherina Van Eetvelde - Rinus Van De Velde - Yves Velter - Angel Vergara - Pieter Vermeersch - Katrien Vermeire - Ana Vester - Leen Voet - Jeff Wall - Sophie Whettnall